-Junior Certificate Irish builds upon the language developed during primary education.
-The learner’s vocabulary is both reinforced and enriched at this stage and the four language skills (listening, speaking, reading and writing) are further developed.
-In addition the learner’s linguistic and cultural awareness are expanded over the three years of junior cycle.
+Junior Cycle Irish builds upon the language developed during primary education.
+The learner’s vocabulary is both reinforced and enriched at this stage and the language skills (listening, speaking, reading, spoken interaction and writing) are further developed.
+Emphasis is placed on promoting and developing awareness: language awareness, cultural awareness as well as student self-awareness as a language learner.

 There are currently two Irish syllabuses at junior cycle.In Irish-medium schools, Irish is the working language of the school and Irish L1 is taught as a subject.
 In English-medium schools, English is the working language of the school and Irish L2 is taught as a subject.

 A candidate may take the examination at one of two levels i.e. Higher Level or Ordinary Level.

 For Gaeilge T2 Assessment Task [TCA] click here.
 A Teaching Council registration number is required in order to view this T2 Assessment Task.

 First Year: Recommended Text List - click here.